Writing, Reporting and Editing Track

 Jobs and Career Options

-Erin Billings, MA '95, first worked as a reporter and editor before moving to the public relations field and is now the senior vice president of communications and public affairs for the Global Strategy Group in D.C.
+Erin Billings, MA '95, worked as a reporter and editor before moving into public relations and is now senior vice president of communications and public affairs for the Global Strategy Group in Washington, D.C.
 She says:

 "Writing is one of the most important skills for any professional, no matter what path they choose.
 The J-School taught me how to write well, write thoughtfully, with precision and accuracy.
 The J-School also taught me to be curious, ask the right questions, and arrive at smart solutions.
 I use these skills every day, both professionally and personally."